TechDufus/TravLang/release-info/howto.md

 # increment it into N+dev(D+1); for example,
 #   4.07.0+dev0-2018-06-19 => 4.07.0+dev1-2018-06-26
 # Rename the "Working version" header in Changes
-# to "OCaml $BRANCH"
+# to "travlang $BRANCH"
 make -B configure
 git commit -a -m "last commit before branching $BRANCH" git branch $BRANCH

 # update VERSION with the new future branch,
 #   4.07.0+dev1-2018-06-26 => 4.08.0+dev0-2018-06-30
-# Update ocaml-variants.opam with new version.
+# Update travlang-variants.opam with new version.
 make -B configure
 # Add a "Working version" section" to Changes
 # Add common subsections in Changes, see Changelog.